 Threat hunting can be defined as a practice designed to help you find adversaries hiding in your network before they can execute an attack or fulfill their goals.
-Unlike most security strategies, threat hunting is a proactive technique that combines the data and capabilities of an advanced security solution with the strong analytical and technical skills of an individual or team of threat hunting professionals.
+Unlike most security strategies, threat hunting is a proactive technique that combines the data and capabilities of an advanced security solution with the strong analytical and technical skills of an individual or team of threat-hunting professionals.

 Threat hunting is quite a different activity from either incident response or digital forensics.
 The purpose of

 Threat hunting also differs from penetration testing and vulnerability assessment, too.
-These attempt to simulate an attack from the outside, whereas threat hunters work from the premise that an attacker is already in the network and then try to look for indicators of compromise, lateral movement and other tell-tale artifacts that may provide evidence of attack behavior.
+These attempts to simulate an attack from the outside, whereas threat hunters work from the premise that an attacker is already in the network and then try to look for indicators of compromise, lateral movement and other tell-tale artifacts that may provide evidence of attack behavior.

 What Do You Need to Start Threat Hunting?

-As we’ve seen, the cyber threat hunting process is all about aggressively seeking out hidden IOCs and covert behavior by assuming a breach has occurred, and then searching for anomalous activity.
+As we’ve seen, the cyber threat hunting process is all about aggressively seeking out hidden IOCs and covert behavior by assuming a breach has occurred and then searching for anomalous activity.
 To do that, security analysts must separate the unusual from the usual, filtering out the noise of everyday network traffic in search of as yet-unknown activity.

-Features that can report unmanaged endpoints, IoT devices, mobiles and discover running services on your network are a major boon, as are utilities that you can incorporate into your browser to speed up threat detection and research.
+Features that can report unmanaged endpoints, IoT devices, and mobiles and discover running services on your network are a major boon, as are utilities that you can incorporate into your browser to speed up threat detection and research.